docker/cli/docs/reference/commandline/create.md

 The `docker container create` (or shorthand: `docker create`) command creates a new container from the specified image, without starting it.

-When creating a container, the docker daemon creates a writeable container layer over the specified image and prepares it for running the specified command.
+When creating a container, the Docker daemon creates a writeable container layer over the specified image and prepares it for running the specified command.
 The container ID is then printed to `STDOUT`.
 This is similar to `docker run -d` except the container is never started.
 You can then use the `docker container start` (or shorthand: `docker start`) command to start the container at any point.

-This is useful when you want to set up a container configuration ahead of time so that it is ready to start when you need it.
+This is useful when you want to set up a container configuration ahead of time so that it's ready to start when you need it.
 The initial status of the new container is `created`.

 The `docker create` command shares most of its options with the `docker run`